Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 If you would prefer not to do a seated twisting posture, Boland recommends trying Supine Spinal Twist on your back.
 With this gentle twist, you generate movement in your pelvic region—without being too strenuous on your physical body.
 If your cramping is less severe, you can twist a little deeper in this pose.
 However, if you’re feeling more pain or discomfort in your midsection, a slight twist will still offer your body relief.

-You’ll want to grab a prop for this version of Child’s Pose.
+If you’re feeling relief at the traditional version of Child’s Pose, stay there.
+Although you might want to grab a prop.
 “Take a towel and place it at the crease of your hips and do a wide-legged Child’s Pose,” Boland says.
 “Just have that compression against the space just above your pelvis to really help nourish the tissue.”
 While this pose can feel a bit more intense than other gentle poses, Boland says it generates a lot of relief in your pelvic region.

 Like Supine Spinal Twist, this twisting posture can generate movement throughout your midsection—and offer you some relief from painful period cramps.
 By contracting through your midsection with this seated twist, Boland says you’re supporting the health of those tissues.
 Remember to only twist as far as feels comfortable for you and your body.